 (c) the good order or management of legal proceedings or other business conducted at the place.

-6. Application of certain provisions to lock-ups that are not prescribed as lock-ups for the purposes of this Act
+6. Application of Act to lock-ups that are not prescribed lock-ups

 (1) In this section —

 non-prescribed lock-up means a lock-up other than a place that is prescribed by the regulations to be a lock-up for the purposes of this Act.